mikhanator/iPhone-Blocklist/README.md

 # iPhone-Blocklist
 A list of domains to allow/block that will not break the iPhone and minimise telemetry for general use.

-This isn't for completely privacy but to block minor telemetry missed by bigger lists for Apple use-case.
+This isn't for completely privacy but to block minor telemetry missed by bigger lists for Apple use-cases.

 This is used in conjuction with NextDNS and the following:
 - NextDNS Ads & Trackers Blocklist
 - AdGuard DNS filter